alexthecat123/ESProFile/README.md

 2/22/2025 - Emulator firmware release 1.2; improved general emulator performance by about 30% by making some tweaks to the SD card code, among other things.
 Selector copy operations are about 45% faster now, but still pretty painful for large disks!

 2/23/2025 - Fixed a typo in the readme where the Mac version of the espefuse command should've said "espefuse.py" instead of "espefuse".

+2/29/2025 - Added STL files for a 3D-printed drive bay mount by JustDaveIII and an external ESProFile case by wottle.
+Also added a note about potential problems with really cheap/slow SD cards and an FAQ question about Apple ][ and Apple /// compatibility.